Caro-Sip/hello-world/README.md

-# hello-world
+# There's no cheese ;o;
-Jerry was here and stole the cheese ;o;
+Jerry was here and stole the cheese